 There are tons of transcription companies out there that pay remote transcriptionists who work at home, and the good news is: your ability to make money fast depends entirely on your typing speed and work ethic.
 That’s it.

-Learn more about the best sources for transcription work online and how to get paid for your transcription services with these 23 best transcription jobs.
+Learn more about the best sources for transcription work online and how to get paid for your transcription services.

 Speakwrite doesn’t offer jobs for beginners; you’ll need to pass a skills test to qualify for this platform’s online transcription jobs.
 Once you’re approved, however, you’ll make between $0.05-$0.06 per word transcribed.
 These rates make Speakwrite a source for some of the best transcription jobs online.